 Accounting is a tight-knit department Justin says.
 “And because of the standards that accountants are held to, the program is quite structured.
 Accountants have to know certain information and meet certain standards, so most everyone takes the same classes.
 You get really comfortable with your classmates because you’re traveling through all of this together.
 On top of that, the classes are small, so the professors get to know you well.”

 After graduating, Justin plans to pursue a master’s degree in accounting.
 He knows that he’ll be well prepared and ready to excel in whichever program he ends up enrolling in.

-Curriculum includes courses in financial accounting, managerial accounting, taxation, accounting information systems and auditing, as well as management, marketing and finance.
+Our faculty maintain close working relationships with businesses throughout the southeast, meaning students experience active recruitment for internships and jobs. our curriculum includes financial accounting, managerial accounting, taxation, accounting information systems, auditing as well as management, marketing and finance.

 And faculty expertise is equally broad, ranging from financial reporting to regulatory capture, to accounting theory, international business law, not-for-profit accounting and the evolution of accounting and economic thought. this program can prepare you for certification as a certified public accountant (CPA), a certified management accountant (CMA), a certified fraud examiner (CFE) and a certified internal auditor (CIA).